CHS Common Curriculum Course Reviews (Part 3) - HSA1000, GEI1001, HS1402A

-HSA1000 is the self-explanatory "Asian Studies" Integrated Module that also fulfills the GE Cultures and Connections pillar.
+HSA1000 is the self-explanatory "Asian Studies" Integrated Course that also fulfills the GE Cultures and Connections pillar.

 Lectures introduce students to the field of Asian studies, covering such topics as race, religion and social inequality with the aim of deepening students’ appreciation of sociocultural diversity in Asia.

-Fortnightly tutorials are 2 hours long and held on campus, providing a platform for students to present their views relevant to the module’s themes as well as carry out presentations on related texts.
+Fortnightly tutorials are 2 hours long and held on campus, providing a platform for students to present their views relevant to the course’s themes as well as carry out presentations on related texts.

-This mod is typically pre-allocated in Year 1 but if you have timetable clashes like I did, you may be only allocated it in Year 2.
+This course is typically pre-allocated in Year 1 but if you have timetable clashes like I did, you may be only allocated it in Year 2.

-University Scholars Programme (USP) students - USP-Humanities and Social Sciences mods
+University Scholars Programme (USP) students - USP-Humanities and Social Sciences courses

-NUS College (NUSC) students - NHS mods (Making Connections: Humanities and Social Sciences)
+NUS College (NUSC) students - NHS courses (Making Connections: Humanities and Social Sciences)